Corn-2ki6/Student-Attendance-SYS/Docs/Functional-Requirements.md

 #### 3.4 Manage Attendance Session Status

-- When a lecturer creates an attendance session, the session is initially set to Scheduled.
+- When a lecturer creates an attendance session, the session is initially set to **Scheduled**.
+- Lecturers can manually open a scheduled attendance session before the scheduled start time when necessary.
-- The system automatically opens the attendance session when the scheduled start time is reached.
+- The system automatically opens the attendance session when the scheduled start time is reached if it has not been opened manually.
-- When the attendance session is Open, students in the corresponding class can submit their attendance.
+- When the attendance session is **Open**, students in the corresponding class can submit their attendance.
+- Lecturers can manually close an open attendance session before the scheduled end time when necessary.
-- The system automatically closes the attendance session when the scheduled end time is reached.
+- The system automatically closes the attendance session when the scheduled end time is reached if it has not been closed manually.
-- When the attendance session is Closed, students can no longer submit new attendance records.
+- When the attendance session is **Closed**, students can no longer submit new attendance records.
-- When an attendance session is closed, students who have not submitted attendance are automatically marked as Absent.
+- When an attendance session is closed, students who have not submitted attendance are automatically marked as **Absent**.

 #### 3.5 Configure Attendance Password